dillonpan/android-ios-store/README.md

 ['Photo Editor & Candy Camera & Grid & ScrapBook', 'ART_AND_DESIGN', '4.1', '159', '19M', '10,000+', 'Free', '0', 'Everyone', 'Art & Design', 'January 7, 2018', '1.0.0', '4.0.3 and up']

-The row 10472 corresponds to the app Life Made WI-Fi Touchscreen Photo Frame, and we can see that the rating is 19.
+The row 10472 corresponds to the app "Life Made WI-Fi Touchscreen Photo Frame", and we can see that the rating is 19.
 The maximum rating for an app under the Google Play Store is 5, thus a mistake was made.
 We will just delete the entire row as a response in this case.

 ```python
 print(len(android))